tejten/Collibra-Data-Marketplace-Demo/cpsh_osint_build_runbook.md

 3. Attach the relevant sample CSV from `sample_data/`.
 4. Add a note such as `Synthetic demo data only`.

-## 14. Optional but Recommended: Create Technical Tables and Columns
+## 14. Create Technical Tables, Columns, and Data Elements

-This makes the marketplace demo more realistic and helps with workflows that expect data elements.
+This step is required if you want the out-of-the-box `Request Assets Access` workflow to complete.
+The workflow rejects a basket that contains Data Sets with no Data Elements and shows an error like:

+`Cannot request access when Data Basket is empty or only contains empty Data Sets.`

 Create these `Table` assets in `OSINT Technical Sample Assets`: